Stable rules create freedom to improve

 Core invariants

-- Evaluator independence: candidates cannot write evaluator code, labels, hidden suites, thresholds, or policy.
+- Evaluator independence: candidates do not write evaluator code, labels, hidden suites, thresholds, or policy.

-- No uncontrolled replication: packages are created only by an approved pipeline and distributed only through signed release channels.
+- Registry-based distribution: packages are created by the approved pipeline and distributed through signed release channels.

 - Human stop and rollback: authorized operators can pause generation, freeze aliases, revoke packages, and restore a verified state.